 What to take hiking with you?
 With our combination of dry climate, fast changing weather, intense sun and challenging trails, it is important you have the appropriate footwear and carry certain items with you anytime you hit a trailhead.
 Carrying a comfortable daypack or lumbar pack is the easiest way to ensure you have what you need with you and will go a long way towards your enjoyment of our outdoor paradise.
 Some of the essentials you will want in your pack:

-- Plenty of water (including water for dogs if they accompany you)
+- Plenty of water (extra water for dogs & kids)

 - An extra layer of clothing and a rain coat